 Consider Your Tax Status

-Tax-free muni bond funds don't make sense for everyone.
-Sure, it sounds like a great idea—a fund where you don't pay taxes on what you earn.
+Tax-free municipal bond funds don't make sense for everyone.
+Sure, it sounds like a great idea—a fund where you don't pay federal income taxes on what you earn.
 But unless you're in the right tax bracket, owning municipal bonds or municipal bond funds can be a very bad move.
-And even if you're in a high enough tax bracket to justify a muni bond fund, choosing the right one depends on your state of residence.
+And even if you're in a high enough tax bracket to justify a municipal bond fund, choosing the right one depends on your state of residence.

 How Liquid Must Your Fund Be?